 Seasonings

-You can substitute Creole seasoning with Cajun seasoning.
+You can substitute Creole spice with Cajun spice.
 You can also add more or less seasoning than I’ve suggested.
-The quantity of salt you need will depend on the quantity and type of Cajun or Creole seasoning you use.
-Go easy on the salt if you are using more seasoning and/or if the Creole or Cajun seasoning is very salty!
+The quantity of salt you need will depend on the quantity and type of Cajun or Creole spices you use.

 Stock / Broth